 To establish the framework within which investment principles are to apply to the investment of Council funds.
-The policy guides:
+The Investment Policy (Policy) guides:

-- 1. Council funds covered by the Investment Policy; - 2.
-Council's objectives for its investment portfolio; - 3.
+- 1. Council funds covered by the Policy; - 2.
+Council's objectives for the investment portfolio; - 3.
 The way in which investments are to be undertaken; - 4.
 Applicable risks to be managed; - 5.
 Any constraints and other prudential requirements to apply to the investment of funds having regard to the applicable legislation and regulations governing Council investment; - 6.
-The manner in which compliance with the Policy & Strategy will be monitored and reported; and - 7.
+The way compliance with the Policy & Investment Strategy (Strategy) will be monitored and reported; and - 7.
 Appropriate benchmarks for each category of investments.